20 Reasons Unexpected Weight Loss Could Be a Serious Problem

-When most people hear the word "malnutrition," they tend to think of starving children in developing countries.
-However, malnutrition, or the lack of getting proper nutrients in the right amounts, exists in every part of the world and can affect people of all ages.
-In fact, a whopping 50 percent of patients in hospitals worldwide aren’t adequately nourished or are at risk of malnutrition.
-"Hospitalization can lead to malnutrition because, while in hospital care, patients may not get the right nutrients to live a healthful life,” says Abby Sauer, a registered dietitian specializing in adult nutrition for Abbott.
-If malnutrition happens long enough, it can have a significant impact on a person’s health—including unexplained weight loss.
+A whopping 50 percent of hospital patients worldwide aren’t adequately nourished or are at risk of malnutrition, which means they’re not getting proper nutrients in the right amounts.
+“Hospitalization can lead to malnutrition because, while in hospital care, patients may not get the right nutrients to live a healthful life,” says Abby Sauer, a registered dietitian for Abbott.
+If malnutrition goes on long enough, it can have a significant impact on a person’s health—including unexplained weight loss.
 While older adults are at risk because of medications or natural appetite loss, a nutritionally imbalanced diet can contribute to malnutrition in younger, presumably healthy people.
-(Here are signs you could have a nutrient deficiency.)
-The best way to treat malnutrition is to prevent it before it becomes serious.
-"Make sure you're eating balanced meals that include the right mix of protein, fat, and carbohydrates," says Sauer.
-If you become hospitalized, keep nutrition top of mind and talk with hospital professionals to ensure you're well nourished during and after your stay.
-(Don't miss these 50 secrets hospitals won't tell you.)
+The best way to prevent malnutrition is to eat well-balanced meals with the right mix of protein, fat, and carbohydrates.
+Make sure you know the 42 strange symptoms that could signal a serious disease.

 Muscle loss (sarcopenia)

-HIV and AIDSiStock/lsophoto
+HIV and AIDS

 Acquired immunodeficiency syndrome, also known as AIDS, is a chronic, potentially life-threatening disease that’s caused by the human immunodeficiency virus (HIV).
-“HIV can make it harder for your body to absorb nutrients, which causes malnutrition and can lead to a decreased appetite,” says Lisa Ashe, DO, board-certified internal medicine physician.
+“HIV can make it harder for your body to absorb nutrients, which causes malnutrition and can lead to a decreased appetite,” says Lisa Ashe, DO, a board-certified internal medicine physician.
 While there’s no cure for HIV or AIDS, there are medications that can dramatically slow the progression of the disease and allow you to live an otherwise healthy life.

-Peptic ulcer diseaseiStock/yuri_arcurs
+Peptic ulcer disease

-Peptic ulcers are open sores that develop on the inside lining of the stomach as well as on the upper portion of the small intestine.
+“Peptic ulcers are open sores that develop on the inside lining of the stomach as well as on the upper portion of the small intestine.
 They cause pain and increase acid production, leading to reflux.
 Because the main symptom of peptic ulcers is stomach pain, they often cause decreased appetite,” says Dr. Ashe.
 Lifestyle modifications in combination with different medications are the best way to treat the disease and any weight loss associated with it.
-Check the signs that your stomach pain may be an ulcer.

-Congestive heart failureiStock/adrian825
+Congestive heart failure

 We often associate diabetes with weight gain or obesity, but weight loss can actually be a surprising diabetes symptom.
 When the body is no longer able to produce insulin sufficiently, glucose is no longer making it into the bloodstream to be used as energy.
 “When there is an insufficiency in insulin, the body starts burning fat and muscle for energy, causing a reduction in overall body weight,” says Dr. Ashe.
 See your doctor if you think diabetes may be to blame for unexplained weight loss.